-MMIQ-0626H is a high linearity, passive GaAs MMIC IQ mixer.
-This is an ultra-broadband mixer spanning 6 to 26 GHz on the RF and LO ports with an IF from DC to 6 GHz.
+MMIQ-0626L is a low LO drive, passive GaAs MMIC IQ mixer that operates down to an unrivaled +3 dBm LO drive level.
+This is an ultrabroadband mixer spanning 6 to 26 GHz on the RF and LO ports with an IF from DC to 6 GHz.
 Up to 40 dB of image rejection is available due to the excellent phase and amplitude balance of its on-chip LO quadrature hybrid.
 Both wire bondable die and connectorized modules are available.